Azure/awesome-azd/GALLERY.md

 # AZD Templates Gallery

-Currently, azd templates can be discovered using the [azd-templates](https://github.com/topics/azd-templates) topic on Github.
-We're working on adding a **hosted gallery** to this repo to simplify the process.
+Currently, azd templates can be discovered using the [azd-templates](https://github.com/topics/azd-templates) topic on Github or browsing the our [**hosted gallery**](https://azure.github.io/awesome-azd).

 ## 1. Landing Page